Paouky/paouky-docs/docs/wiki/api/node-api.md

 ## Node API v2

-This API version uses jsonrpc for its requests.
+This API version uses JSON-RPC for its requests.
 It is split up into a foreign API and an owner API.
 The documentation for these endpoints is automatically generated:

 * [Owner API](https://docs.rs/grin_api/latest/grin_api/trait.OwnerRpc.html)
 * [Foreign API](https://docs.rs/grin_api/latest/grin_api/trait.ForeignRpc.html)